prasadghole/canppt/CAN.md

 The bus can have one of two complementary logical values: ’dominant’ or ’recessive’.
 During simultaneous transmission of ’dominant’ and ’recessive’ bits, the resulting bus value will be ’dominant’.

-## Wired AND logic
-For example, in case of a wired-AND implementation of the bus, the ’dominant’ level would be represented by a logical ’0’ and the ’recessive’ level by a logical ’1’.
-Physical states (e.g. electrical voltage, light) that represent the logical levels are not given in this specification.

 ## Standard CAN frame
 ![Standard CAN frame](./img/stdcan.png)